vedarc/Music-Trends/README.md

 To view the code and direct results, use the trends.sql file.

+To view the dataset analyzed, use the spotify2.xlsx file.

 ## Key Insights
 *In this section I will highlight the main insights derived from my analysis of 2023's hottest Spotify hits.*
 - Top 3 highest streamed songs on Spotify: Blinding Lights by The Weeknd, Shape of You by Ed Sheeran, and Someone You Loved by Lewis Capaldi.